 The ETIAS system is designed with short-term business or tourist travel in mind.
 Third country passport holders wishing to stay for a prolonged period (more than ninety days) for living, studying or working purposes will require a different form of European visa.
 Similar to the American ESTA system, ETIAS is being introduced to increase security throughout the European Union.
 Background information on intending visitors will be checked against various European and world databases for possible security, terrorist or criminal risks.
-There are presently around sixty “third countries” whose citizens will require ETIAS approved passports to visit any European Union member state from 2021 and the United Kingdom will be added to the list once Brexit comes into effect.
+There are presently around 60 “third countries” whose citizens will require ETIAS approved passports to visit any European Union member state from 2024.

 ETIAS Application Form

 The application form for ETIAS approval can only be completed online so a valid email address is essential for submission and approval purposes.
 The process itself consists of a questionnaire which must be fully completed and submitted for approval or denial.
 Before attempting to fill out the application form, all applicants must possess the following:

 - Debit or credit card

 As the draft application form currently stands (and this is still subject to modifications) the following information and details are required.

 The ETIAS application website is not expected to be available until 2024.
 Once up and running, applicants will be required to complete all sections of the online form and the details supplied will be checked against various security databases.
 The information required will include:

 - Full name including first name, surname, usual name, any given name(s), birth surname (maiden name) if married or since changed.
 Other names or alias(es).